baerchen201/LethalShipSort/README.md

 - `none` or `environment` for the world root \(`Environment`\)
 - `ship` for the ship \(`Environment/HangarShip`\), but you can also just not specify a parent since this is the default \(`ship:0,0,0`=`0,0,0`\)

+The flags are specified as a string of uppercase letters.
+The following values are accepted:

+- `A`: Item is not automatically sorted, only being moved when the `/sort` command is used.
+- `C`: Item is not moved if it is on the cruiser, unless `-a` or `-A` options are used (convenient for keeping tools on the cruiser).
+- `N`: Item is not sorted at all, unless `-A` option is used.

 ### Using the `/put` command